-Are you over the constant flow of the best digital hacks, dramatic predictions, small business guides and top marketing tips for 2017?
+Are you over the constant flow of the best digital hacks, dramatic predictions, small business guides?
 So are we.

 1. The best strategy is to have a strategy